RT Cunningham

 audio/x-raw,rate=44100,channels=2 ! lamemp3enc name=enc target=bitrate cbr=true bitrate=320

-Audio Recorder starts when the first item on the playlist begins playing, and it automatically advances to the next item on the playlist until the playlist is finished.
+The audio recorder begins recording when the first song in the playlist starts playing and automatically moves to the next song until the playlist is complete.
 After it finishes recording, I have to look up the information for each song.
 It's usually easy to find that information on Wikipedia, otherwise I have to Google it, and that takes longer.

 Install Distrobox